"She's All I Ever Had" is the second single taken from the multi-platinum first English-language album by Ricky Martin, called simply Ricky Martin.

 Read more: Daily Doo Wop

-Barry McGuire had been the lead singer of the happy-go-lucky sounding New Christy Minstrels.
-He had traveled to L.A. to start a solo career and was in the studio with legendary session musicians from The Wrecking Crew.
-30 minutes of studio still remained during the arduous recording session, although it was very late.
+Barry McGuire, former lead singer of the New Christy Minstrels, traveled to L.A. to start a solo career.
+He was in the studio with legendary session musicians from The Wrecking Crew.

 Barry McGuire

-Barry’s voice was tired, but he still pulled out the wrinkled paper with hand scrawled lyrics in his back pocket that were written by singer-songwriter P.F.
-Sloan, a 19 year-old who still lived with his parents even though he’d had success with the Fantastic Baggys, a surf music group.
-“Eve of Destruction” was was recorded in one take.
+Barry’s voice was tired, but he pulled out scrawled lyrics in his back pocket that were written by 19 year-old singer-songwriter P.F.
+Sloan.
+“Eve of Destruction” was recorded in one take.

 Read more: South Pasadena

-September 25, 1971: The Dramatics made it into the Top 10 when they peaked at number 9 with "Whatcha See is Whatcha Get."
-It was a number 3 hit on the R&B chart.
+September 25, 1971: The Dramatics made it into the Top 10 when they peaked at Number 9 with "Whatcha See is Whatcha Get."

 "Whatcha See is Whatcha Get" was single from the Detroit-based vocal group and their first single through the Stax Records imprint Volt.